-Hong Kong, 12 March 2024
+Hong Kong, 18 March 2025

-The Company was incorporated with limited liability in Hong Kong on 23 April 1991 and listed on the Hong Kong Stock Exchange (stock code: 137) on 6 December 1991 as the holding company for a number of ship owning and ship chartering subsidiaries.
-Since 1992, the Company started diversification of businesses such as trading and investments in various industries in China.
+The Company was incorporated with limited liability in Hong Kong on 23 April 1991 and listed on the Hong Kong Stock Exchange (stock code: 137) on 6 December 1991.
+It serves as the holding company for various subsidiaries involved in ship ownership and chartering.
 Following a reorganization in June 1994, Jinhui Shipping and Transportation Limited became the immediate holding company of the shipping group.
 In order to generate international interest in Jinhui Shipping, it has been listed on the Oslo Stock Exchange (Oslo Børs), Norway (stock code: JIN) since October 1994.